slSeanWU/photobook-full-listener/README.md

   cd takmaz_baseline/
   python3 train.py
   ```

 * To use reference chains extracted using CLIPScore
   * set `REF_CHAIN_PATH = ref_chain_img_clipscore.pickle` in `takmaz_baseline/variables.py`

+* Note that different random seeds might be needed in
+  `takmaz_baseline/variables.py` for optimal results in different experiments.

 ## Utterance-based Reference Chain Extraction
 * This part is largely inherited from [official PhotoBook repo](https://github.com/dmg-photobook/ref-gen-photobook/tree/main/chain-extraction), except that we add the option to use CLIPScore as the scoring metric.